 The Board is divided into three classes, with the terms of office of each class ending in successive years.
-The terms of directors Bryan H. Sayler and James M. Stolze will expire at the Meeting.
-However, Mr. Stolze has decided to retire from the Board when his current term expires at the 2024 Annual Meeting and is not standing for re-election.
-In order to rebalance the three classes of directors, and with the consent of director Janice L. Hess, whose current term would not have expired until 2025, the Board reclassified Ms. Hess into the same class as Mr. Sayler and Mr. Stolze, with a term expiring in 2024, and has nominated Ms. Hess and Mr. Sayler for election to new three-year terms expiring at the 2027 Annual Meeting.
-The Board also decided to reduce the number of directors from eight to seven upon the expiration of Mr. Stolze's term.
-As a result, after the 2024 Annual Meeting the Board will have two directors with terms expiring in 2027, three directors with terms expiring in 2026, and two directors with terms expiring in 2025.
+The terms of Class II directors Penelope M. Conner, Leon J. Olivier and Gloria L. Valdez will expire at the Meeting.
+However, because Mr. Olivier has reached the age of 75 he is ineligible to stand for re-election under the Board's director retirement policy and will retire from the Board effective with the election of directors at the 2025 Annual Meeting.
+Accordingly, with the consent of director David A. Campbell, whose current term would not have expired until 2027, the Board has reclassified Mr. Campbell from Class I into Class II and has nominated Mr. Campbell, Ms. Conner and Ms. Valdez for election to new three-year terms expiring at the 2028 Annual Meeting.
+The Board also decided to reduce the number of directors from nine to eight upon the expiration of Mr. Olivier's term.
+As a result, after the 2025 Annual Meeting the Board will have three directors with terms expiring in 2028, two directors with terms expiring in 2027, and three directors with terms expiring in 2026.